Combating Psoriatic Arthritis Flares With Food

 What are some go-to foods?

-Omega-3’s are natural anti-inflammatories.
-They are our friends - especially in a flare!
-Foods like chia seeds, flax seed, wild caught pacific salmon, and walnuts are great natural options when adding omega-3’s into our meals.
+Omega-3s are natural anti-inflammatories.
+They are our friends, especially in a flare!
+Foods like chia seeds, flax seed, wild-caught salmon (from the Pacific is great), and walnuts are healthy options when adding omega-3s into our diet.
 By incorporating these foods into our daily routines, we can promote a more anti-inflammatory environment in our body.
-When we’re flaring, it’s exceptionally important to focus on these foods.
+When we’re flaring, it’s exceptionally important to focus on these types of foods.

 Low on energy?
-Turn to fruits!
-Many people shy away from fruits because of the high sugar content, but the sugar and carbs in fruits are beneficial for our body.
+Turn to fruit!
+Many people shy away from fruit because of the high sugar content, but these sugar and carbs are beneficial for our body.
 Our body is so efficient at digesting and using these carbs, they’re a great go-to.
-Oranges, bananas, wild blueberries - eat all the fruits!
+Oranges, bananas, wild blueberries — eat all the fruits!

 - Easy-to-digest foods

-Cooking our food changes the nutrient content in our food, so the best way to get the nutrients you need are to eat a mix of raw and cooked vegetables.
-If your digestive system can handle it, try eating as many raw foods as possible.
+Cooking our food changes the nutrient content, so the best way to get the nutrients you need are to eat a mix of raw and cooked vegetables.
 But, with autoimmune conditions, many times our digestive systems aren’t working efficiently enough to deal with all raw foods.
-That’s where smoothies, juicing, steaming, roasting, and sauteing your food can come in handy.
-Whatever you decide, just load up on your fruits and veggies because this is exactly what your body wants and needs!
+That’s where smoothies, juicing, steaming, roasting, and sautéing your food can come in handy.
+Whatever you decide, just load up on your fruits and veggies because this is exactly what your body wants and needs during a flare!

 Two final tips

-Plan ahead!
-Whenever you make a nutritious meal, freeze a few portions so you have them on hand.
-That way when you’re not feeling well, you can just warm it up and eat!
+- Plan ahead!
+Whenever you make a nutritious meal, make extra and freeze a few portions so you have them on hand.
+That way when you’re not feeling well, you can just warm the meal and eat!

-Make a smoothie.
+- Make a quick smoothie.
 Grab some fruit, coconut water, and chia seeds.
-If you want to help balance out the smoothie, add some greens or celery.
-A smoothie will not only pack an energy punch, but will also fill you up and help you fight your flare.
-Coconut water replenishes your electrolytes, chia seeds fight inflammation, and raw fruits and vegetables flood your body with awesome nutrients!
-Keep in mind to add smoothies to your diet in moderation, to avoid overloading on natural sugars or high-carbs.
+If you want to balance out the smoothie with veggies, add some greens or celery.
+Coconut water replenishes your electrolytes, chia seeds fight inflammation, and raw fruits and vegetables flood your body with awesome nutrients.
+Keep in mind to add fruit smoothies to your diet in moderation, to avoid overloading on natural sugars or high carbs.